sayone-tech/terraform-patient-consent-application/README.md

         ```
     * Create an AWS EC2 Key pair pem file and keep it in local.
     * Create an S3 bucket for terraform backend.
+    * AMI ID of the linux distribution needed should be obtained from the AWS.

 ## Providers